yhygao/CBIM-Medical-Image-Segmentation/README.md

 The training process will be logged by tensorboard, including training loss, testing performance, and etc. You can find it in the `log/unique_name` folder and use it to monitor the training process.
 After the training is done, the result of cross-validation will be stored in the `exp/exp_unique_name` folder.

+### To Do
+We'll continously maintain this repo to add more SOTA models, and add more dataset support.
+Hope this repo can serves as a solid baseline for the future medical imaging model design.

 ### Citation
 If you find this repo helps, please kindly cite our paper, thanks!
 ```